Getting past a weight-loss plateau

 What causes a weight-loss plateau?

 The progression from initial weight loss to a weight-loss plateau follows a typical pattern.
-During the first few weeks of losing weight, a rapid drop in pounds is normal.
-When calories from food are reduced, the body gets needed energy by releasing its stores of glycogen, a type of carbohydrate found in the muscles and liver.
-Glycogen holds onto water, so when glycogen is burned for energy, it also releases the water — about 4 grams of water for every gram of glycogen — resulting in substantial weight loss that's mostly water.
+During the first few weeks of losing weight, a rapid drop is normal.
+In part this is because when calories from food are reduced, the body gets needed energy by releasing its stores of glycogen, a type of carbohydrate found in the muscles and liver.
+Glycogen holds on to water, so when glycogen is burned for energy, it also releases water, resulting in substantial weight loss that's mostly water.

 How can you overcome a weight-loss plateau?